SteeltoeOSS/Home/README.md

 Steeltoe is an open source project aimed at making the tremendously useful tools from Netflix OSS, Spring Cloud and others available to the .NET community.

 Steeltoe is built to work with .NET Core and .NET Framework 4.x.
+Steeltoe is compatible with .NET Standard 2.0.

 Today, most Steeltoe components work stand-alone (on your local computer) as well as on Cloud Foundry, the industry leading multi-cloud application platform.